eleijonmarck/eleijonmarck/src/data/blog-posts/2022-06-02---merkletree.md

 ### why
 - The Merkle tree is useful because it allows users to verify a specific transaction without downloading the whole blockchain (over 350 gigabytes for bitcoin for example).

 Hash trees can be used to verify the contents or data of a transferred between computers.
 They can also be used to help verify undamaged, unaltered datablocks in a peer-to-peer network.
-They are used in products like [[ipfs]] , [[git]] , [[bittorrent]], [[bitcoin]], [[ethereum]], nix package manager (Except that in the Nix object store, objects are not named by the SHA hash of their contents, but rather SHA hash of their build rules + their direct dependencies.).
+They are used in products like `ipfs` , `git` , `torrent`, `bitcoin`, `ethereum`, `nix package manager` (Except that in the Nix object store, objects are not named by the SHA hash of their contents, but rather SHA hash of their build rules + their direct dependencies.).

 Demonstrating that a leaf node is part of a given binary hash tree requires computing of the log of the tree size.
 This makes merkle trees useful for a cryptographic application of commmitment verification schemes.
 Which the root of the tree is the commitment and the leaf node is the message.